acumos/on-boarding/docs/developer-guide.rst

 This is the developers guide to Onboarding.

-**1: introduction, what is Onboarding ?**
+**1: introduction - What is Onboarding?**
 -----------------------------------------

 Acumos is intended to enable the use of a wide range of tools and technologies in the development of machine learning models including support for both open sourced and proprietary toolkits.
 Models can be easily onboarded and wrapped into containerized microservices which are interoperable with many other components.

 The goal of Onboarding is to provide an ingestion interface for various types of models to enter the  Acumos machine learning platform.
 Examples